-- Having an infection control plan. - Providing clean hand washing facilities. - Offering alcohol-based hand sanitizers when regular facilities are not available (or to people on the road). - Providing boxes of tissues and encourage their use. - Providing disinfectant wipes, especially for use in common areas. - Cleaning surfaces more often, such as doorknobs, handles, stair railings, bars, desks, phones, kitchens, shared computers. - Reminding staff to not share cups, glasses, dishes and cutlery.
-Be sure dishes are washed in soap and water after use. - Removing magazines and papers from waiting areas or common rooms (such as tea rooms and kitchens). - Considering cleaning a person's workstation or other areas where they have been if a person has suspected or identified with an infection. - Making sure ventilation systems are working properly.
+- Providing clean hand washing facilities. - Offering alcohol-based hand sanitizers when regular facilities are not available (or to people on the road). - Providing boxes of tissues and encourage their use. - Providing disinfectant wipes, especially for use in common areas. - Cleaning surfaces more often, such as doorknobs, handles, stair railings, desks, phones, kitchens, shared computers. - Reminding staff to not share cups, glasses, dishes, and cutlery.
+Be sure dishes are washed in soap and water after use. - Removing magazines and papers from waiting areas or common rooms. - Considering cleaning a person's workstation or other areas where they have been if a person has suspected or identified with an infection. - Making sure ventilation systems are working properly.

-Practice Social Distancing:

-Social distancing is a strategy where you try to avoid crowded places, large gatherings of people or close contact with a group of people.
+Sometimes it is necessary to practice Social Distancing: Social distancing is a strategy where you try to avoid crowded places, large gatherings of people or close contact with a group of people.
 In these situations, viruses can easily spread from person to person.
 In general, a distance of one to two meters (3 to 6 feet) will slow the spread of a disease, but more distance is more effective.